holoduke/interview-assignments/readme.md

 Once you have your machine up and running, do a composer install to get all project dependencies installed.

 # PHPUnit
-Each assignment contains test or will require you to make tests.
+Each assignment contains tests or will require you to make tests.
 Once you did the composer install, you can run tests by running `vendor/bin/phpunit`.
 Settings are provided in the `phpunit.xml` and `phpunit-bootstrap.php` files.

 # Git
 Please give us a chance to see how you handle git.